 Why is it important to microchip my dog or cat?

 Dogs and cats can both lose their way home from time to time.
-When this happens, don’t rely on a collar and tag for their safe return as they can get lost during their adventures.
+When this happens, don’t rely on a collar and tag for their safe return as these can get lost during their adventures.
 When found, the vet or animal shelter staff will scan your pet to find your details and reunite you.

 What’s the law on microchipping my dog or cat?